Dishwashing is probably subject to more variables than any other household clean-up job. Here's how to do it right!

 What should NOT go in the dishwasher?

 Anything fragile that can be damaged by the force of water spray and heat inside the dishwasher; cast iron; crystal; decorated glassware; plastics; wooden spoons; silver.
+If you're not sure, check our list of what to wash by hand.

 What else can be cleaned in the dishwasher other than silverware, dishes and cookware?